 Public comments were mixed, some supporting and some opposing the use of a regional fossil fuel factor.
 EEI questioned whether adjustments for regional electricity use would be made by census region, sub-census region, power pool region, by state, or by some other form of disaggregation.
 (EEI, No. 10 at p.
 3) GSA also supported a regional approach.
 (GSA, No. 26 at p.
 1) AGA supports use of a regional fossil fuel mix for electric generation based on eGRID subregional level data.
 (AGA, No. 16 at p.
 4) The ICC supported the current proposed approach of using the national average, stating that it would be more efficient to simplify the requirements and smooth the differentials between buildings by using a national average fossil fuel generation factor.
 (ICC, No. 11 at pp. 2-3) GTI stated that for the purposes of national rulemaking, national average factors would be consistent with some of DOE’s prior methodology and protocols.
 (GTI, No. 22 at p.
 7) DHHS-IHS-OEHE and NIBS also support the national average fuel mix.
 (DHHS, No. 24 at p.
 2; NIBS, No. 12 at p.
 2) NAD stated that the electricity source energy factor and electricity fossil fuel-generation factor should be based on a regional approach.
 (NAD, No. 19 at p.
 1)

-The difference in regional fossil fuel factors will not increase overall fossil fuel reductions, but would simply shift where reductions come from.
+The difference in regional fossil fuel factors would not increase overall fossil fuel reductions, but would simply shift where reductions come from.
 Buildings in regions with high fossil fuel content in their electric power mix would require deeper reductions in electricity use than buildings in regions with lower fossil fuel content in their electric power mix.
 For agencies with buildings across the nation, the fossil fuel content of their buildings, in the aggregate, would tend toward the national average.
 Introducing regional differences adds complexity to the rule with little additional benefit.

 Finally, the source of electricity used in a region may be different than the source of electricity generated in that region.
 Power may be generated in one place, but shipped via the grid to another area for use.
 Utilities may purchase power from another utility or a merchant plant at a distant location.
 While data on power generation is readily available, data on where the electricity in an area comes from and how it was produced is more difficult to trace.
 This leads to the question of what the appropriate breakdown of region would be – utility district, state, power pool area, or interconnection grid.

-Based on these conclusions, DOE has decided to use the national electric power mix in determining the fossil fuel portion of electricity consumption in the final rule.
+Based on these preliminary conclusions, DOE proposes to use the national electric power mix in determining the fossil fuel portion of electricity consumption in the rule.
 Using the national average fossil fuel factor is simpler for Federal agencies and DOE believes it would yield equivalent results.
-In addition, DOE has decided to specify the fossil fuel generation factor to be 0.71 rather than requiring agencies to refer to the Buildings Energy Data Book on an annual basis as was proposed in the NOPR.
+In addition, DOE proposes to calculate and post the value of the fossil fuel generation factor to be used each year on the FEMP website and as an update to this regulation rather than requiring agencies to refer to the Buildings Energy Data Book on an annual basis as was proposed in the NOPR.

 6. Marginal Source of Electricity